paypal/seifnode/README.md

 Test
 ====

 Please refer to the "test" directory to view the "mocha" unit tests.
-To run the tests, pleae run the following command from the top-level directory.
+To run the tests, please run the following command from the top-level directory.

 ```
 $ npm test